How To Set Up A Merchant Account

 Depending upon their services, these vendors also charge different fees for the same payment services.

-For example, some acquiring banks will charge you their service fee as well as the credit card network’s processing fee on each transaction.
+For example, some acquiring banks will charge you their service fee, as well as the credit card network’s processing fee on each transaction.
 On the other hand, modern service providers often offer reduced costs that are included in their monthly fees.
 It’s factors like this that can help you differentiate between various merchant account providers and understand your potential expenses between processing rates, annual fees, and additional fees.

 Paying close attention while comparing the costs of acquiring banks or service providers is key to finding the best merchant account provider for your business.

 Since you can accept credit and debit card payments in a number of ways, it is essential to choose an acquiring bank or account provider that supports all your needs.
+It’s also important to understand the difference between merchant account providers and payment service providers—while merchant account providers offer dedicated accounts with more control and custom features, payment service providers may have faster approval processes but offer less flexibility and different features such as analytics and compliance management.

 For instance, if you need a way to accept credit cards in the form of traditional, mobile, and online payment methods, then your selected payment processor must offer services that allow you to support them all.